Riemannian Metrics and Harmonic Sections of Spinor Bundles: Abstract

 \section{Abstract}

-We study the clustering of the lowest non negative eigenvalue of the Dirac operator on a general Dirac bundle when the metric structure is varied.
-In the classical case we show that any closed spin manifold of dimension $m\ge4$ has a Riemannian metric admitting non trivial harmonic spinors.
+We study the clustering of the lower eigenvalues of the Dirac operator on a spinor bundle when the metric structure is varied.
+We then apply the general results to show that any closed spin manifold of dimension $m\ge4$ has a Riemannian metric admitting non-trivial harmonic spinors.

 [section] [theorem]{Proposition} [theorem]{Lemma} [theorem]{Corollary} [section] [section]